 Fractional laser resurfacing is an improvement on traditional laser treatments because the laser treats microscopic columns of skin instead of small areas.
 By targeting spots deep inside the skin as opposed to the entire surface, this treatment can be a one-time outpatient procedure rather than requiring multiple treatments over time.
 In addition, treated areas of the skin are surrounded by untreated areas of the skin, which prevents bleeding or scabbing and speeds up the healing process.

-The laser burns tiny holes in your skin, which boosts collagen production.
+The laser burns tiny holes in your skin (considered a “safe injury“), which boosts collagen production.
 Collagen, a major protein in connective tissue, can be destroyed over time by sun exposure, pollution, and the natural aging process.
 The extra collagen boost will make your skin tighter and reduce the look of fine lines.

 Is There a Difference Between the Carbon Dioxide Laser and Erbium Laser?